Acera School

-The Acera School (formerly the Anova School) is an independent, nonprofit, co-educational day school in Winchester, Massachusetts, United States, serving gifted students in grades K–11.
+The Acera School (formerly the Anova School) is an independent, nonprofit, co-educational day school in Winchester, Massachusetts, United States, serving gifted students across Greater Boston in grades K–8 with the option for a "bonus" Grade 9.
+Acera's approach to gifted education is prioritizes engaging students in meaningful learning given each students’ unique capacities, needs, and passions.
+It emphasizes the development of core capacities such as systems thinking, critical thinking and problem solving, creativity, ethical decision making, perspective taking, collaboration, emotional intelligence, and leadership.

 History

-In 2010, Courtney Dickinson had spent a year as a volunteer facilitator trying to launch a gifted education program in Massachusetts public schools.
-Prompted by her family's challenges in finding suitable opportunities for gifted students, Dickinson created a school to help high ability students develop their potential.

-Dickinson founded "Anova: The Massachusetts School of Science, Creativity and Leadership".
+Acera School (formerly Anova School) was founded in 2010 by Courtney Dickinson, who identified a need for expanded educational opportunities for gifted students.
 In September 2010, Anova opened in Melrose, leasing a portion of the vacant former Decius Beebe Elementary School building from Melrose Public Schools.

-Dickinson described Anova School's environment: "Kids really engage; they don't have a ceiling on their learning."

 In 2011, Anova School was renamed Acera School, and when its lease expired, moved to the First Methodist Church's annex building.

 In fall 2013, Acera re-opened for its fourth year in Winchester, in its own building at 5 Lowell Avenue.

+In 2023, Acera expanded its campus with the purchase of the adjacent building at 1 Lowell Avenue.

 Student body

-The school serves "high-ability learners," including academically gifted/highly successful students, creative students, highly gifted/profoundly accelerated students, and twice-exceptional students who present both giftedness and disabilities.
+The school serves academically gifted students, creative students, highly gifted/profoundly accelerated students, and twice-exceptional students who present both giftedness and disabilities.
 Acera requires that children take the WISC-IV assessment as part of the admissions process, as a precursor to a parent interview/visit.

 In its first year, the Acera School offered three multi-age classrooms serving grades K–6.
-For the 2022–2023 school year, the school included a Lower Elementary class, 2 Intermediate Elementary classes, 3 Upper Elementary classes, and 3 Middle and High School classes.
+For the 2024–2025 school year, the school included a Lower Elementary class, 2 Intermediate Elementary classes, 1 Upper Elementary class, and 4 Middle classes.

 By January 2020, Acera had enrolled 130 K–9 students.
 Acera initiated high school classes for grades nine and ten in the 2021–2022 school year.
 For the 2022–2023 school year, tuition at Acera was $31,900 for grades K–5, and $33,800 for grades 6–11, with limited financial aid available.

 Curriculum

 The Acera School curriculum is individualized for each student based on readiness and interests.
-Subjects such as math are taught in flexible cross-age groupings, with over a dozen math classes.
-The curriculum reflects the school's stated goals of "early and deep exposure to STEM topics and innovative fields, practice in creative and complex thinking and problem-solving".

-NPR reported,

-Education Week described a "Global Collaboration Project" at Acera School:
+Each student has an Individual Learning Plan that is updated each school year.
+Subjects such as math are taught in flexible cross-age groupings, with over a dozen math classes, allowing students to be placed in math classes that suit their abilities rather than their age.
+Students are given the opportunity to choose electives in Art/Tech/Engineering, Humanities & Social Sciences, and Natural Sciences & Math.
+In addition, Upper School students take on Inquiry, Maker & Passion Projects (IMPp), which are long-term, mentor-supported projects that reflect each student's individual passion/interest.

+Acera's teaching philosophy is centered around eight guiding principles: Learning based on ability, individualized learning, integrated learning, early and deep exposure to STEM topics, building social emotional intelligence, creative problem-solving and complex thinking, safeguarding the spirit and curiosity of every student, and catalyzing student initiative.